Akkala Sámi: Pronoun

 The table below gives the declension of the personal pronouns monn ‘I’ and mij ‘we’.
 The pronouns tonn ‘you (sg.)’ and sonn ‘(s)he’ are declined like monn, the pronouns tij ‘you (pl.)’ and sij ‘they’ are declined like mij.

 The interrogative pronouns mī ‘what?’ and tˑī, kī ‘who?’ are declined as follows:

-The proximal demonstrative ‘this’ and the medial demonstrative ‘that’ are declined as follows:
+The demonstratives are declined as follows:

 Verb

 Akkala Sámi verbs have three persons and two numbers, singular and plural.
 There are three moods: indicative, imperative and conditional; the potential mood has disappeared.
-Below, the paradigm of the verbs ‘to walk’ and ‘to knit’ is given in the present and imperfect tense:

-The verb ‘to be’ conjugates as follows:

 Compound tenses such as perfect and pluperfect are formed with the verb ĺii̭je in the present or imperfect as auxiliary, and the participle of the main verb.
 Examples are ĺam tĭĕhtmi̮nč ‘I have known’ from tĭĕhttɛ ‘to know’, and ĺai tui̭jāma ‘(s)he had made’ from tui̭je ‘to make’.

 The conditional mood has the marker -č, which is added to the weak grade of the stem: kuarčim ‘I would sew’, vizzčik ‘you (sg.) would become tired’.

 As in other Sámi languages, Akkala Sámi makes use of a negative verb that conjugates according to person and number, while the main verb remains unchanged.
 The conjugation of the negative verb is shown here together with the verb aĺ̄ḱe ‘to begin’:

 The third person singular and plural of the verb ĺii̭je ‘to be’ have special contracted forms ɛĺĺa and jāĺa.